wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/4-configure-microsoft-viva-insights.md

 ### Microsoft Viva Insights and data privacy

 Microsoft Viva Insights resides within the Microsoft 365 trust boundaries.
-These boundareis are defined by organizations for privacy safeguards and protections of individual employees.
+These boundaries are defined by organizations for privacy safeguards and protections of individual employees.
 By default, only metadata is processed for generating metrics that don't include personal information.
-Your organization has full control over how Viva Insights is used, deployed, and the visibility it has in your organization.
+Your organization has full control over how to use and deploy Viva Insights.

 User-specific controls in Viva Insights include: